 The family has the burden of monthly repayments for a bank loan taken out to build a new house.

-With Sattaya’s wages working for a Phnom Penh based Japanese building design firm and his sister Sovandara’s income for her office job, the family is meeting their commitments.
+With Sattya’s wages working for a Phnom Penh based Japanese building design firm and his sister Sovandara’s income for her office job, the family is meeting their commitments.
 But it’s challenging times for them and everyone in the neighbourhood, one of the poorest parts of Cambodia.

 “It’s a very bad situation.
 Some people in my village, this area, are not earning at all, they are earning zero dollar, but they still have to pay their rent and bank loans.
-They are struggling right now,” says Sattaya.
+They are struggling right now,” says Sattya.

 “When they talk about the situation, I can see a tear in their eye, which expresses how it is maybe the hardest time in their life right now.